LGBTQ Counseling in Fair Oaks & Sacramento, CA

-In today’s world, finding a therapist who understands you can be a daunting task—especially someone who not only affirms and accepts who you are, but truly cares for, and advocates for you and the Lesbian, Gay, Bi, Trans, Queer and Questioning community that you are a part of.
+In today’s world, finding a therapist who understands you can be a daunting task—especially someone who not only affirms and accepts who you are, but advocates and truly cares for you and the LGBTQ+ (lesbian, gay, bisexual, transgender, queer and questioning) community you are a part of.
 Maybe you landed here because you've had therapy before, but felt like you and your therapist were on two different pages—or worse, you felt judged or looked down on.
 On the other hand, maybe you've never been to therapy before and are nervous you won't be able to find someone you can open up to, someone who understands you, and someone you can trust.

 What's at stake.

-Like many people I have worked with, you might be feeling any one or more of the following:
+Like many people we've have worked with, you might be feeling any one or more of the following:

 You feel like no one “gets” you